ablestatehq/distributa/README.md

 -   Replace your-project-endpoint, your-distributa-database-id, your-invoices-collection-id, and your-distributions-collection-id with the actual values obtained from the previous steps.

-Your inital Project configuartion is now set is now ready!
+Your inital Project configuartion is now set and ready!
 Voilà!
 Let's distribute:
 With the configurations in place, you can use Distributa to distribute earnings, generate invoices, and perform other application-specific actions.

 ### Prerequisites